Ronnie76er/ronalleva/_posts/2008-08-28-using-git-and-subversion-in-5-easy-steps.markdown

 doing it, but I decided to go with the fourth option, which is cloning the entire Subversion repository.
 You can do that by
 doing:

+{% highlight bash %}
     git svn clone https://svnserver/project/trunk
+{% endhighlight %}

 Now, you should know that this could take a while.
 You might as well go and eat dinner for the next three days while this completes.
 Just kidding, this took me about an hour or so while I was working remotely over a VPN, so it's not so bad.
 Our project has about 8000 revisions, and about 230 MBs of files.

 So you're probably wondering "But now if I have the whole history, isn't it going to take like...a bazillion bytes on my disk?"
 To that I say "Non"...it uses compression, and my git repo ended up being about 1 MB bigger than my subversion one.